 Another avid hiker of Grand Canyon told me the story of what changed his mind about burying toilet paper.
 He buried the used toilet paper in the cat-hole he had dug, but as he was walking away, a raven flew overhead with a lovely streamer of toilet paper hanging from its beak!
 Animals are notorious for doing things like this!
 Don’t contribute to their delinquency!

 A major misconception people have is that they can wash in water sources as long as they are using biodegradable soap.
 Unfortunately even biodegradable soap takes time to break down.
-So while washing up, take water at least 200 feet away from the water source (I use a collapsible bucket).
+So while washing up, take water at least 200 feet away from the water source (I use a Seattle Sports Camp Bucket which weighs less than 6 ounces and is good for so many things on the trail!
+See my Wonder Bucket page for details.).
 After you’re through with the water, sprinkle it into the vegetation.

 To find out more valuable information and learn the latest in backcountry ethics, be sure to visit the Leave No Trace (LNT) website.
 The mission of the Leave No Trace (LNT) program is to promote and inspire responsible outdoor recreation through education, research, and partnerships.